Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Evaluation of the cross section for + Be to fuse and decay to the C(

-It is also informative to compare our estimated fusion cross section for $\alpha + {}^8{\rm Be}$ with the five well-known fusion reactions in Fig.\ \ref{fig9}.
-It is shown that our fusion cross section resembles, in particular, the general behavior of either the D+T or D+$^3$He, or p+$^{11}$B reactions, and it is by far the smallest among the samples considered here.
+For completeness, we also evaluated the corresponding astrophysical $S$-factor, $S(E)$ = $\sigma\!_{_{RF}}E\exp(2\pi\eta)$, as shown in Fig.\ \ref{fig8}.
+Furthermore, it is informative to compare our estimated radiative fusion cross section for $\alpha + {}^8{\rm Be}$ with the five well-known fusion reactions in Fig.\ \ref{fig9}.
+Our radiative fusion cross section resembles, in particular, the general behavior of either the D+T or D+$^3$He, or $p$+$^{11}$B reactions, and is by far the smallest among the samples considered here, except at the Hoyle resonance.